Brett Crozier: After being relieved of command

 The Navy conducted an internal preliminary investigation into the Theodore Roosevelt affair, conducted by Admiral Robert P. Burke, the Vice Chief of Naval Operations.
 The investigation centered on the circumstances surrounding Crozier's firing and whether "a breakdown in communications" had taken place.
 The investigation did not examine why the Theodore Roosevelt went ahead with the scheduled four-day port call in Da Nang, Vietnam, beginning on March 5, despite reported coronavirus cases in the country at that time, a decision that Navy officials defended.

 One crew member, Chief Petty Officer Charles Robert Thacker Jr., died of the virus on April 13.

 The findings of the Navy's preliminary investigation went to Gilday, and on April 15, it was reported that Gilday was considering reinstating Crozier as captain of the Theodore Roosevelt.
 Gilday confirmed that he was not ruling out reinstatement.
 A reinstatement of a dismissed captain would be unprecedented in the Navy.

 By April 17, 94% of the Theodore Roosevelt's crew had been tested for COVID-19, with 660 sailors testing positive for the virus, an infection rate greater than 14%.
 Of the sailors who tested positive, some 60% were asymptomatic, suggesting a high level of "stealth transmission" of the virus.
 The Theodore Roosevelt returned to sea on May 21, after being sidelined for nearly two months in Guam.

-Gilday and the acting Secretary of the Navy, James E. McPherson, recommended on April 24 that Crozier be reinstated as captain of the Theodore Roosevelt.
+After the initial inquiry Gilday and the acting Secretary of the Navy, James E. McPherson, recommended on April 24 that Crozier be reinstated as captain of the Theodore Roosevelt.
 However, Defense Secretary Esper delayed a decision pending a "deeper review" of the situation.
 In the interim, Crozier was reassigned to San Diego, where he served as the special assistant to the Naval Air Forces chief of staff.

-A Navy inquiry, whose results were announced on June 19, concluded that Crozier and Baker made poor decisions regarding the coronavirus outbreak, so that Crozier would not be restored to command of the ship, and Baker's scheduled promotion would be put on hold.
-The investigation criticized Crozier for not planning how to move sailors off the ship, waiting for hotel rooms to open up instead of using available base facilities, and not strictly following social distancing rules onboard the ship.
+A second Navy inquiry, whose results were announced on June 19, concluded that Crozier and Baker made poor decisions regarding the coronavirus outbreak, so that Crozier would not be restored to command of the ship, and Baker's scheduled promotion would be put on hold.
+The remotely conducted investigation criticized Crozier for his planning of how to move sailors off the ship, waiting for hotel rooms to open up instead of fully using available base facilities, and not strictly following social distancing rules onboard a densely crewed ship.
 Democratic senators Richard Blumenthal and Chris Van Hollen questioned the conclusion, saying that the Navy was retroactively applying current anti-COVID-19 best practices to a situation at the start of the pandemic to justify the dismissal.

 Crozier retired from the Navy in March 2022.
+He lives in California, and is currently the chief executive officer of LTA Research developing next generation airships.